Nexmo/station/_use_cases/using-subaccounts.md

 ---
-title: Using the Subaccounts API - A case study
+title: Using the Subaccounts API
 products: account/subaccounts
-description: This tutorial presents a case study that shows you how to get started with the Subaccounts API.
+description: This topic presents a case study that shows you how to get started with the Subaccounts API.
 languages:
     - Curl
 ---

-# Using the Subaccounts API - A case study
+# Using the Subaccounts API

 ## Overview

-This tutorial describes a use case where a partner uses the Subaccounts API to successfully manage end customers.
+This topic describes a use case where a partner uses the Subaccounts API to successfully manage end customers.

 ## Prerequisites